alvarolaham/alvarolaham/README.md

 ### Hi there 👋

-- 🔭 **I’m currently working on:** On-demand platform that connect users with local service providers in Puerto Rico.
+- 🔭 **I’m currently working on:** My Master's degree in Data Science at UC Berkeley
-- 🌱 **I’m currently learning:** Data Analytics, Data Structures & Algorithms
+- 🌱 **I’m currently learning:** Data Science, Machine Learning, and AI

 ---